rapidsai/dependency-file-generator/CONTRIBUTING.md

 The source of truth for these rules is [semantic-release/commit-analyzer](https://github.com/semantic-release/commit-analyzer).
 The `angular` preset is used by default, which is documented [here](https://github.com/conventional-changelog/conventional-changelog/tree/master/packages/conventional-changelog-angular).

 [semantic-release]: https://github.com/semantic-release/semantic-release

+## Examples

+The [tests/examples](./tests/examples/) directory has example `dependencies.yaml` files along with their corresponding output files.

+To create new `example` tests do the following:

+- Create a new directory with a `dependencies.yaml` file in [tests/examples](tests/examples/)
+- Ensure the `output` directories (e.g. `conda_dir`, `requirements_dir`, etc.) are set to write to `output/actual`
+- Run `rapids-dependency-file-generator --config tests/examples/<new_folder_name>/dependencies.yaml` to generate the initial output files
+- Manually inspect the generated files for correctness
+- Copy the contents of `output/actual` to `output/expected`, so it will be committed to the repository and used as a baseline for future changes
+- Add the new folder name to [test_examples.py](./tests/test_examples.py)